darthj/exercises_for_programmers/paint_calculator/README.md

     You will need to purchase 2 gallons of paint to cover 360 square feet.

 ---
+### Constraints:

+* Use a constant to hold the conversion rate.
+* Ensure that you round up to the next whole number.

+---
 ### Inputs, Processes, Outputs:

     Inputs: